Black River, Jamaica

-Black River is the capital of St. Elizabeth Parish, in southwestern Jamaica.
-It developed as a port around the mouth of the river of the same name.
-Today the city is a centre of environmental tourism and a gateway to the Treasure Beach resort area.
+Black River is a coastal town in southwestern Jamaica.
+It is the parish capital of St Elizabeth and developed as a port around the mouth of the river of the same name.
+Today, the town is a centre of environmental tourism and a gateway to the Treasure Beach resort area.
 Treasure Beach and Crane Beach are to the south-east, with Luana Beach to the west.
 In the 18th and early 19th centuries, it was a thriving sugar port with a market for African slaves.

 Growing prosperity in the sugar and lumber trade led to the construction of several warehouses.
 Some have been adapted as restaurants or as bases for eco-tours of the river.